 In the decade-plus since Erin Bode began her professional recording career, she has garnered much critical praise for her pure voice and impressive phrasing and style.
-It is this talent, coupled with her reluctance to accept classification as a purely jazz vocalist that has led to reviews hailing her as “someone you won’t forget” and comparing her sound to the likes of Eva Cassidy, Norah Jones, and Karrin Allyson.
+It is this talent, coupled with her reluctance to accept classification as a purely jazz vocalist that has led to reviews hailing her as “someone you won’t forget” and comparing her sound to the likes of Eva Cassidy and Norah Jones.

-A Minnesota native, Bode was first introduced to music by her father, a Lutheran minister, who emphasized music in daily life and encouraged her to join the church choir.
+A Minnesota native, Bode was first introduced to music by her parents, who emphasized music in daily life and encouraged her to join the church choir.
 She studied music as well as foreign languages at the University of Minnesota in the Twin Cities and graduated from Webster University in St. Louis.
 It is at Webster where Erin studied vocal jazz with Christine Hitt who helped to launch her career as a vocalist.

-Shortly after graduating college in 2001, Bode produced her first record, Requests.
-The album was successful in gaining Bode local attention and secured her a recording contract with St. Louis jazz label, Maxjazz.
-Bode has also gained exposure through appearances on various programs including CBS’s Second Cup Café, Fox News’ Fox and Friends, and Garrison Keillor’s, A Prairie Home Companion.
+Shortly after graduating college, Bode produced her first record, Requests.
+The album was successful in gaining Bode local attention and secured her a recording contract with jazz label, Maxjazz.
+Bode gained exposure through appearances on various national broadcasts including CBS’s Second Cup Café and Garrison Keillor’s A Prairie Home Companion.

-To date, Bode and her band have released eight albums and toured the United States, as well overseas to Italy, Japan, and South Africa.
+To date, Bode and her band have released eight albums and have toured the United States, as well as Italy, Asia, and Africa.
 The Erin Bode Group creates music forged from the Americana of its members’ Midwestern roots, infused with jazz grooves and made magic by Bode’s bell-like voice.
 Sophisticated arrangements and attention to phrasing, both vocal and instrumental, further distinguish the band’s fresh sound.

-While Bode got her start singing standard jazz, her recent projects have been decidedly more pop-based.
+Bode’s recorded works run the gamut between standard jazz and decidedly more pop-based pieces.
 2008’s Little Garden and 2010’s Photograph feature all original material by Bode, and showcase her love of poetry with songs that are rich in harmonic and timbral texture.